 JBL Link View

-That means you get an 8-inch touchscreen, Google Assistant and Chromecast built into a device with two speakers which, in this instance, are enhanced by Meridian Audio's "advanced technologies".
-We're not sure exactly what that means exactly, but let's hope it means they sound good.
+LG has also joined the fray with the WK9 ThinQ speakers.
+That get an 8-inch touchscreen, Google Assistant and Chromecast built into a device with two speakers which, in this instance, are enhanced by Meridian Audio.